radarphp/Radar.Project/docs/middleware.md

 - Optionally invoke the next handler with the _ServerRequest_ and _Response_, receiving a new _Response_ in return.

-- Optionally returned _Response_ as desired.
+- Optionally modify the returned _Response_ as desired.

 - Return the _Response_ to the previous handler.